Want to be part of a unique network of preppers helping other preppers? If you’d like to help a fellow prepper, be an “ant.”

 - Supplies are not wasted and will only go to members if requested.

-In an interview with Amanda Ripley, the author of The Unthinkable: WhoSurvives When Disaster Strikes – And Why, Craig Fugate, the head of the Federal Emergency Management stated:
+In an interview with Amanda Ripley, the author of The Unthinkable: WhoSurvives When Disaster Strikes – And Why, Craig Fugate, former head of the Federal Emergency Management Agency stated:

 “To avoid “system collapse,” the government must draft the public.
 “We tend to look at the public as a liability.
 [But] who is going to be the fastest responder when your house falls on your head?
 Your neighbor.”